 ● Introduced in 2011

-Apple has been in the smart assistant game for nearly a decade and has a lot to show for it.
-Siri can sound natural, respond to queries conversationally, remember previous conversations, and control aspects of your life, all while remaining private and secure.
+Apple's smart assistant launched over a decade ago and has evolved tremendously during that time.
+Siri can sound natural, respond to queries conversationally, remember previous conversations, and control aspects of your life — all while remaining private and secure.

-Siri is an umbrella name for the smart voice assistant built into nearly every device in the Apple ecosystem, and all the technologies surrounding Machine Learning and on-device intelligence used for smart suggestions.
-It does not have a single device to call home, although the HomePod is the only Apple device in which Siri is the primary form of user interaction.
+Siri is an umbrella name for the smart voice assistant built into nearly every device in the Apple ecosystem.
+It also includes all the technologies surrounding machine learning and on-device intelligence used for smart suggestions.

 How Siri Works

 With a tap, press, or wake command, Apple's smart assistant is easily activated across all Apple devices.
-The universal wake word "Hey Siri" will allow you to make commands or queries from nearly any Apple device.
+The universal wake word "Hey Siri" allows you to make commands or queries from nearly any Apple device.

-When speaking, your command is processed locally to determine if it can be done on the device, if not, it is sent to an Apple server with a random identifier.
-Devices store all Siri intelligence data encrypted end-to-end so all data is synced without fear of snooping, and even Apple can't get to it.
+When speaking, your command is processed locally to determine if it can be done on the device.
+If not, it is sent to an Apple server with a random identifier.
+All voice data is encrypted end-to-end so all data is synced without fear of snooping from Apple or anyone else that may try to look.

-Siri intelligence uses Machine Learning to find and suggest calendar appointments in email or messages, suggest web pages in Safari if links were shared in iMessage, and offer smart text suggestions based on what you were recently reading in Safari.
-It will also pay attention to tasks you perform frequently or during specific times of day and recommend them on the lock screen or in Spotlight.
+Siri intelligence uses machine learning for various tasks.
+It can find and suggest calendar appointments in email or messages, suggest web pages in Safari from links in iMessage, and offer smart text suggestions based on recent websites or news articles the user interacted with.
+It will also recommend tasks you perform frequently or during specific times of day.

-Other than the suggestions that occur across your device, you can also create your own custom actions called Shortcuts.
-As of iOS 13, Shortcuts are built into the system and allow even the most novice user to create quick interactions with their phone.
+Other than the suggestions that occur across your device, you can also create custom actions called Shortcuts.
+As of iOS 13, Shortcuts are built into the system, allowing even casual users to create quick interactions with their phones.
 Siri Intelligence and the voice assistant both play a part in this.

 Further customization can take place within Apple apps or inside the voice assistant itself.
-You can tell Siri which of your contacts are your family members, teach it how to spell and pronounce certain names or words, and even set your own nickname that will be used to refer to you when talking.
+You can tell Siri which of your contacts are family members, how to spell and pronounce certain names or words, and set a nickname that it will use for you in conversation.

 Privacy and Security

-As with everything Apple does, Siri and its systems were built with privacy and security in mind.
-Apple uses the secure element to store encrypted personal data on the device, and only complex actions or questions are sent to servers to be parsed using a random identifier.
-This identifier and all personalization and data can be deleted and reset at any time from settings.
+As with everything Apple does, the company built Siri and its systems with privacy and security in mind.
+The Secure Element found in Apple's processors stores encrypted personal data on the device.
+It only sends complex actions or questions to servers for parsing using a random identifier.
+From settings, you can delete and reset this identifier and all personalization and data at any time.

-Shortcuts are the evolution of Workflow, an app on iOS that took advantage of available APIs to allow users to create on-device automation, which was later purchased by Apple.
+Shortcuts is the next stage of Workflow, a third-party iOS app that used available APIs to allow users to create on-device automation.
+Apple purchased Workflow to lay the groundwork for Shortcuts.

-When held in landscape mode, Translate will display the conversation in both languages on either side, so each person can easily see what is being translated.
+When held in landscape mode, Translate displays the conversation in both languages on either side of the screen, so each person can see translations easily.

 The Translate app works entirely offline and features two-way translation for the following languages: